Tooth Extraction Peachtree Corners GA

 What Are the Types of Extractions?

-There are two main categories of dental extraction.
+There are two main categories of dental extraction: simple and surgical.

 You will have a consult with either Dr. Clint Baugham or an oral surgeon prior to the extraction procedure.
 They will counsel you on pre-extraction instructions, such as fasting (because of anesthesia) and temporarily stopping the use of blood thinner medication.

 On the day of extraction, a local anesthetic will be applied to the extraction site.
 We may also provide a general anesthetic or sedative if needed.
-Prior to the extraction, our dentist will get a dental x-ray to determine the angle and curvature of the tooth root.
+Prior to the extraction, patients will get a dental x-ray to determine the angle and curvature of the tooth root.

-To begin, if the tooth is under the gum tissue, our dentists will make a small incision to expose the tooth.
+To begin, if the tooth is under the gum tissue, Dr. Clint Baugham will make a small incision to expose the tooth.
 We may need to remove any obstructive tissue or cut the tooth into multiple pieces in order to pull it out.

 The dentist will use a special tool to loosen the tooth first so that it can be easily removed.